jfgbecerra/macro-wheel/README.md

 		- i guess figure this out once we get there.
 	- Many-Time-Pad Encryption Cracking
 		- see above challenge
+	- Google-Ping-Script
+		Script to open a cmd window and continously ping google as a joke to hacking movies where text just rolls down a cmd window endlessly.
 	- Other IT Problems here
 		-